ibm-cloud-docs/app-configuration-cli-plugin/app-configuration-cli.md

 <dt>--description DESCRIPTION</dt>
 <dd>Description of the property.
 Required field - input either as a flag or from file.</dd>
 <dt>--segment_rules SEGMENT_RULES</dt>
-<dd>Rule array.
+<dd>Specify the targeting rules that is used to set different values for different segments.
 Required field - input either as a flag or from file.</dd>
 <dt>--tags TAGS</dt>
-<dd>Tags associated with the segment.
+<dd>Tags associated with the property.
 Required field - input either as a flag or from file.</dd>
 <dt>--value VALUE</dt>
 <dd>Property value.
 Required field - input either as a flag or from file.</dd>
 <dt>--type TYPE</dt>
 <dd>Property type.
 Required field - input either as a flag or from file.</dd>
 <dt>--collections COLLECTIONS</dt>
-<dd>Collections Array.
+<dd>List of collection ids representing the collections that are associated with the specified property.
 Required field - input either as a flag or from file.</dd>
 <dt>--file FILE</dt>
 <dd>Input via file.
 File format Supported - JSON</dd>
 </dl>